Flexible Solar Panels and Solar Cells

 What are Flexible Solar Panels?

-From small devices like calculators, to rooftops and the fields of solar factories and farms, solar panels have traditionally been rigid.
+From small devices like calculators, to the fields of solar factories and farms, solar panels have traditionally been rigid.
 Flexible solar panels comprise of solar cells made with materials that can bend or flex.
 They have several advantages over traditional solar panels.

 The most obvious advantage is that they are flexible.
 The degree of flexibility can vary based on the materials used, but this feature broadens their potential uses.
-Flexible panels are suitable for curved surfaces, such as car roofs, or for integration with softer materials like fabrics, paper, and plastics.
+Flexible panels are suitable for curved surfaces, such as car roofs, or for use with softer materials like fabrics, paper, and plastics.

 - Fields where lightweight materials are important, such as aerospace or transportation.